DonJayamanne/pythonVSCode/.github/test_plan.md

     1. If run on the last cell of the file `Run Current Cell And Advance` should create a new empty cell and advance to it
 -   [ ] Verify command palette commands
     1. Close the Interactive Window then pick `Python: Show Interactive Window`
-    1. Restart the kernel and pick `Python: Run Current File In Python Interactive Window` it should run the whole file again
+    1. Restart the kernel and pick `Python: Run Current File In Interactive Window` it should run the whole file again
 -   [ ] Verify shift-enter
     1. Move to the top cell in the .py file
     1. Shift-enter should run each cell and advance to the next